In this multicultural world without frontiers, it is only natural that sometimes you want to share your typeform with people in different languages.

 Now you can start using the choice label fields in this language selection typeform to pipe information into other typeforms.
 Your users won’t even notice how you’re using these secret fields to do magic tricks;)

 5. Take a look at the URLs of your typeforms created in different languages.
-You’ll see a unique set of characters in each of these URLs.
+You’ll see a unique set of characters at the end of each URL.
 This is the unique identifier – or UID – of your typeform.

-6. Copy the UID of each of your typeforms in different languages, and add them as the Picture Choice label of their corresponding language.
+6. Copy the UID – that string of letters at the end of the URL – of each of your typeforms in different languages, and add them as the Picture Choice label of their corresponding language.

 7. Go to Settings and toggle the switch to turn on Redirect on completion.

-8. Copy and paste your generic typeform URL without the UID into the text field:
+8. Copy and paste your typeform URL (that you find in the Share panel, in stage 5 above) without the UID into the text field:

 9. Click + to open the Recall information from… popup, and select the Picture Choice question.